How Do I Know If I Have Sciatica? This Simple Test Can Tell You

 Sciatica is pronounced sigh-A-tica and is an inflammation of the sciatic nerve.
 The sciatic nerve is the longest and biggest nerve in the body.
 It basically starts at your lower back and travels down the back of your thigh into your calf ending in your foot.
 One way this nerve can become inflamed is due to a misalignment in the vertebrae of the lower back.
 A misalignment puts extra or different pressure on the nerve causing it to function differently.
 The extra pressure can cause a variety of inflammation responses including burning, electric shock, numbness, shooting pain or just pain.

-Sit normally in an ordinary upright chair, and have someone lift your good leg so it's parallel to the ground.
+1. Sit normally in an ordinary upright chair, and lift your good leg so it's parallel to the ground.
 Now bring your head towards that knee, curving your upper body.
 You might feel a pull or neutral pressure.
 Remember the feeling.
 Put that leg down.

-Now repeat all this on the hurting leg.
+2. Now repeat this on the hurting leg.
 Does it just feel like a good stretch?
 Perhaps it only hurts in your back?
 Then chances are you DON'T have sciatica.

-If the pain gets worse and travels past the knee, it's probably your sciatic nerve.
+BUT, if the pain gets worse and travels past the knee, it's probably your sciatic nerve!

 The good news is that in most cases of sciatica, chiropractic can help!